Acknowledging gifts in LGL

 - When you are ready to begin acknowledging gifts

-- Enter a gift, or gifts, into LGL (there are a variety of ways this can be accomplished: manual entry, bulk entry, import, LGL Forms)
+- Enter a gift, or gifts, into LGL (there are a variety of ways this can be accomplished: Manual entry, bulk entry, import, LGL forms)

-- Assign an acknowledgment template you’ve designed
+- Assign an acknowledgment template you’ve created

-- LGL is built on the assumption that you will enter gifts periodically, meaning daily, weekly, etc. The idea is that each time you complete a “cycle” of gift entry, you will complete the acknowledgments you’ve assigned during that cycle.
+- LGL is built on the assumption that you will enter gifts periodically, meaning daily, weekly, etc. The idea is that each time you complete a “cycle” of gift entry, you will complete the acknowledgments you’ve assigned during that cycle

 Why acknowledge through LGL?

 The Acknowledgments functionality built into LGL is designed to help you operate at maximum efficiency with the fewest possible errors.

 - You don’t have to enter the gift information twice.
 Entering the gift data correctly will result in the correct gift data flowing through to the acknowledgment template you’ve designed.
 In other words, there is no need to manually edit the Microsoft Word letters to display the correct gift data.

 - Constituent name information pulls directly from your LGL data.
 As long as you maintain the addressee, salutation, and address (mail or email) information, that updated information will get merged right into the acknowledgment template you design.

 - Contemporaneous preparation.
 By assigning the acknowledgment template while you’re entering gifts, you do not have to backtrack through prior gifts entered to figure out which one gets which acknowledgment template later.
 You’ll do both at the same time, which is more efficient and improves accuracy.
 This is a wonderful benefit for situations relating to staff turnover and supervision of those building expertise in gift entry.